pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 This doc's purpose is to consider the different options for simple whale vocalization detection mechanisms.

 ## Background
-The purpose of this pipeline to is efficiently detect vocalizations from whales sighted on [HappyWhale](https://happywhale.com/).
+The purpose of this pipeline to is efficiently detect vocalizations from whales encountered on [HappyWhale](https://happywhale.com/).
 Since audio data is notoriously large, we want to quickly find which chunks of audio are most important to look at, before classifying them via the [humpback_whale model](https://tfhub.dev/google/humpback_whale/1).

 Initially, the data that does not make it past the filter will not be fed through the machine learning model, in order to keep costs down.